wfp/editorial-guide/04-content-punctuation.md

 **The water was as smooth as glass: not a breath of wind was stirring.** (Colon – the second clause explains the first.)

-Semicolons may be used to separate items in a list that are sentences or clauses (and that could be presented in a bulleted list with the items in the list set out on separate lines)..
+Semicolons may be used to separate items in a list that are sentences or clauses (and that could be presented in a bulleted list with the items in the list set out on separate lines).

 > **The project achieved the following: it reached 160,000 beneficiaries; it stayed within budget; and it provided experience on which future activities could be based.**
 {: .notice }